FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/05-version-control.md

 ## Lab Activity

-Lab time will be dedicated to working on your [Week One Project](/project/week-1-project/).
+Lab time will be dedicated to working on [Project 1](/project/project-1/).
 Be sure to commit your changes to your Git repo as you work now!

 ## Additional Resources